yeyehandsome1984/Cryptosite/README.md

 ## Navigation
 Navigation between and within sites can be done by using the nav bar provided.

 In Home Page, the nav bar will be at the top for laptop and desktop view.
-For mobile and tablet view, the nav bar will be at the bottom.
+For mobile and tablet view, the nav bar will be 愛at the left side.

-On the Gym Tracker Page, you can navigate back to the Home Page using the button at the top of page
+On the CryptoChart Page, you can navigate back to the Home Page using the button at the top of page

 # Surface
 ## Color